 Elliptic curve cryptography algorithms must be enabled before use.
 Use the fet command-line utility with an appropriate certificate to enable a purchased feature.
 If you enable the elliptic curve feature on your modules after you first register the CNG providers, you must run the configuration wizard again for the elliptic curve algorithm providers to be registered.
-For more information about registering the CNG providers, see the User Guide for your HSM.
+For more information about registering the CNG providers, see Register the nShield CNG CSP.

-4.6.
+5.6.
 Random Number Generation